Daniel P. O'Connor, PhD

 · I am currently the principal investigator of a four-year CDC demonstration project evaluating outcomes of a national, multisite childhood obesity project.

 · I also work as an investigator on research projects funded by NIH, NASA, NIDRR, and the Joe W. King Orthopedic Institute.

 · My students are actively involved in these projects, interacting with a wide variety of investigators from the University of Houston and many institutions across the United States.

 · The graduate application and more about the HHP graduate programs can be found at http://hhp.uh.edu/grad/.

-*Students whom I advise have priority, but other HHP graduate students are eligible.
+*Students whom I advise have priority for assistantships, but other HHP graduate students are eligible.

 Research Focus and Interests